Company Email Directory: How to Create One in 6 Steps (2025 Guide)

 Implement these security practices:

 If your directory integrates with public-facing systems, be particularly careful about what information is exposed externally.
-Many organizations maintain separate internal and external directories with different levels of detail.
+Many organizations maintain separate internal and external directories with different levels of detail to prevent data exposure.

 User Training